 TEACRS is based at the Sackler School of Graduate Biomedical Science and draws researchers from across Tufts University together to train the next generation of academic faculty.

-There are only 18 of these programs in the country and the TEACRS Program at Tufts is the only one in New England.
 “Our school’s location in Boston is a strong asset to the program,” according to its director, Dr. Claire Moore, “because the grant requires the involvement of approved partner institutions, schools with a significant enrollment of under-represented minority students.
 We have been able to engage terrific partner schools.”

 The three local partner schools are the University of Massachusetts/ Boston, Pine Manor College and Bunker Hill Community College.
 Post-docs who participate in the program are required to spend one semester teaching an undergraduate course at one of these schools.